-The end of the transition period and the agreement on the UK’s new relationship with the EU will significantly change the way UK businesses interact with the EU.
+The agreement on the UK’s new relationship with the EU significantly changes the way UK businesses interact with the EU.
 This includes those working in the screen sectors.
-This page sets out how our working relationship will now change.
+This page sets out how our working relationship has now changed.
 The advice in this Q&A refers to the situation as it applies from 1 January 2021 when the Trade and Cooperation Agreement took effect.

 If you have additional queries or concerns, please email email@example.com.
 UK Government also hosts a page setting out information for those working in the broader creative industries from January 2021.
 Find out more.